Dil Jaise Dhadke... Dhadakne Do

 Dil Jaise Dhadke...
 Dhadakne Do (The Way The Heart Beats...
-Let It Beat) is an Indian television series which premiered on 10 February 2020 on Star Plus.
+Let It Beat) is an Indian television series which premiered on 10 February 2020 on StarPlus.
 Created by Mahesh Bhatt and produced by Guroudev Bhalla, it starred Javed Savaille, Hirva Trivedi, Rahil Azam and Shruti Seth.
 It was indefinitely halted on 27 March 2020 owing COVID-19 outbreak after the shootings were stalled.
 However, in May 2020 it was reported to not return post-lockdown being cancelled mid-way by the channel due to low ratings.

 Plot

-An innocent and silent 7 year old girl Iti has become speechless and numb after losing her mother in a fire accident one year ago.
+An innocent and mute 7 year old girl Iti has become speechless and numb after losing her mother in a fire accident one year ago.
 Yug is a charming young boy who crosses path with Iti.
 He tries to make her smile and speak again while they become best friends.

-Shivraj, a renowned doctor, who has sacrificed the worldly pleasures and became renowned after a past accident, and is now known as Devguru, keenly searches for the Devi whom he considers would save the world from evil and sin.
+Shivraj is a renowned doctor, who has sacrificed the worldly pleasures and become renowned after a past accident, and is now known as Devguru, keenly searches for the Devi whom he considers would save the world from evil and sin.
 After a lot of efforts Devguru finds Devi in Iti, and wants to make her Devi.
 But his attempts are failed by who Yug, who has sworn to protect Iti and keep her happy.